im360wayne/AI-ML-StockMarketPredictions/README.md

 **Decision Tree** Using default values, a DecisionTreeClassifier with the default 'gini' criterion was used and a tree of depth 17 was produced.
 The default setting produced a training accuracy of 1.0 suggesting some overfitting.
 Tuning the hyperparameter 'max_depth' using GridSearchCV identified a flat tree with a max_depth=1 as optimal with the training set.
 This reduced the training accuracy but increased test accuracy and F1 scores confirming that overfitting was previously happening.

-**Random Forest Classifier** To avoid the overfitting issues seen in the decision tree, the RandomForestClassifier was used with n_estimators = 100 and min_samples_split=100 to ensure a reasonable divison of the training set.
+**Random Forest Classifier** To avoid the overfitting issues seen in the decision tree, the RandomForestClassifier was used with n_estimators = 100 and min_samples_split=100 to ensure a reasonable division of the training set.

 **SVM (Support Vector Machine)** A Support Vector Classifier Model was used in a pipeline inline with a StandardScalar transformer.